 8: Check how to share presentations

-If you are sharing a presentation make certain you know how to do this, any IT hiccup can be a big distraction.
+If you are sharing a presentation make certain you know how to do this before the interview, any IT hiccup can be a big distraction and create interview stress.

 9: Don’t fidget